ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 val f : [< `Guayaba | `Mango | `Maracuya | `Papaya ] -> string = <fun>
 ```

 This is not a dynamic type check.
-The `#exotic` pattern is like a macro, it is a shortcut to avoid writting all the corresponding patterns.
+The `#exotic` pattern is like a macro, it is a shortcut to avoid writing all the corresponding patterns.

 ## Advanced: Aliased, Parametrized and Recursive Polymorphic Variants